 Plot summary: In a snow-locked village a girl watches helplessly as her friend’s health begins to fail.
 Is her sickness related to the monster stalking the village at night?
 The killing of Dreams gives a simultaneously tender and nightmarish treatment to this story of friendship, forbidden love, and the end of childhood.

-The killing of Dreams can be read online on Tapas and Line Webtoon.
-If you can’t wait for the weekly updates, the completed comic is also available for purchase as an ebook on Comixology and Amazon and is available IN PRINT and digitally at IndyPlanet.
+The killing of Dreams (edited) can be read online on Tapas and Line Webtoon.
+The complete (unedited) HD comic with bonus art is also available for purchase as an ebook on Comixology and Amazon and is available IN PRINT and digitally at IndyPlanet.

 Just finished reading your book…beautiful work.